AndreyNautilus/AndreyNautilus.github.io/content/posts/2025-09-02-distributing-linux-so.md

 ## Usage

-When clients want to use our library, they need to add the path to public headers of our library to their include path and link against `libfoo.so`.
+When clients want to use our library, they need to link against `libfoo.so` and add the path to public headers of our library to their include path.

-`cmake` provides [imported targets](https://cmake.org/cmake/help/latest/command/add_library.html#imported-libraries) for this purpose:
+`cmake` has a concept of [imported targets](https://cmake.org/cmake/help/latest/command/add_library.html#imported-libraries) for this purpose:

 ```cmake
 add_library(foo SHARED IMPORTED)